Chiranjeevi005/course-review-hackathon/README.md

 - Node.js (v14 or higher)
 - MongoDB (local or cloud instance)
-- Redis Server (for real-time features)
+- Redis Server (for real-time features - optional in development)

 ### Installation